-You might be able to get seeds at your local nursary, or try online at Seedrack.com’.
+A great site with all the details on growing your own tea is ‘Guide to Growing Tea’, and you might be able to get seeds at your local nursery or try online at Narien Tea Seeds.

-It also says that from that plant you could make black, green or oolong tea.
+From that plant, you could make black, green or oolong tea.
 Fascinating stuff and for all us tea lovers, its another thing we can try growing in the garden.
-Good luck with it you have a go and do keep up posted on how it grows !!!!